"just legendary, and one of the pre-eminent legal minds of his generation."

 Honorary fellow, Chartered Institute of Taxation.

-- “Lord Hoffmann QC of Brick Court Chambers undertakes instructions on disputes relating to shipping, IP, property and public international law, as well as other areas.
+- “Lord Hoffmann of Brick Court Chambers undertakes instructions on disputes relating to shipping, IP, property and public international law, as well as other areas.
 He is a former Lord of Appeal in Ordinary.
 Sources are full of praise, saying: "He has a stellar reputation and is a great intellectual.
 He is the right person for arbitrations involving intricate pieces of law."”
 (Chambers Global 2015)

 - “Lord Hoffmann of Brick Court Chambers is a heavyweight arbitrator renowned for his phenomenal intellect and gravitas.
 He is based in London and comes recommended for difficult arbitrations involving technical points of law.
 "He is very efficient and gets right to the heart of the case," comments one observer.
 His experience as arbitrator encompasses ICC, LCIA and ICSID proceedings relating to IP and to private and public international law.”
 (Chambers Global 2015)